Prashant2355/Movie_Recommender_System/README.md

 3. **Similarity Computation:** Cosine similarity is computed between movie vectors to measure closeness.

-4. **Recommendation:** The top N most similar movies are returned for a user-selected movie.
+4. **Recommendation:** The top 5 most similar movies are returned for a user-selected movie.

 5. **Deployment:** A simple Flask application hosts the recommendation logic and UI.